samuel-cavalcanti/parallel_programming_ufrn/docs/chapter_1/question_5/Readme.md

+# Questão 5

-5. What happens if your pseudo-code in Exercise 1.3 or Exercise 1.4 is run when the number of cores is not a power of two (e.g., 3, 5, 6, 7) ?
+What happens if your pseudo-code in Exercise 1.3 or Exercise 1.4 is run when the number of cores is not a power of two (e.g., 3, 5, 6, 7) ?
 Can you modify the pseudo-code so that it will work correctly regardless of the number of cores ?